Acupuncture Kangaroo Point

 Acupuncturist – Chinese Medicine Dry Needling

-Practises Holistically – Treats the area affected as well as the wider system that governs that area.
+A holistic treatment – This treatment ensures that the affected area and the entire system are given the same attention.
 Based on a 2000 year old system.
 Treats the affected area only, in a deliberately painful manner, to force the muscle to release… By beating it into submission.

-Required continuing professional development for registration No continuing professional development required.
+Mandatory continuing professional education for registration No continuing professional development required.

 Very strict infection control standards Unknown standards

-Professional indemnity insurance for acupuncture is mandatory Dry needling and acupuncture may not be covered by all practitioners.
+Acupuncture professionals need to have mandatory professional indemnity insurance.
+Dry needling and acupuncture may not be covered by all practitioners.

 Click below to book your appointment today